-While this description may be true for most, Halloween can also trigger fear, anxiety, and dread for a portion of children.
+While Halloween may excite many children, the day can also trigger fear, anxiety, and dread in others.
 These children can usually be identified fairly quickly—they are the ones who want nothing to do with Halloween and avoid it like the Black Plague.
-Their parents desperately try to get them into the Halloween spirit, excitedly telling them how fun it will be to dress up and trick or treat.
+Their parents desperately try to get them into the Halloween spirit, excitedly telling them how fun it will be to dress up and trick-or-treat.
 They offer to buy, barter, trade, or hand-sew a costume, but still, the child firmly stands their ground.
-What’s a parent to do?

-Admittedly, one of the main objectives of Halloween is to be scary and to give others a good scare.
+Admittedly, one of the main objectives of Halloween is to appear scary and to give others a fright.
 If your kid is terrified of Halloween, start by taking a deep breath and keeping things in perspective.
 Trying to force and immerse your child in all things Halloween is most likely going to increase their anxiety, especially when the sheer purpose of the holiday is to be spooky.

-Instead, allow your child to verbalize their fears and validate their concerns.
+Instead, allow your child to verbalize their fears and make sure to validate their concerns.
 Do not berate them for being too weak or sensitive.
-(After all, opening the door and finding trick or treaters dripping with fake blood and ski masks can definitely be somewhat off putting).
+(After all, opening the door and finding trick-or-treaters dripping with fake blood and ski masks can definitely be disconcerting.)
 Educate your child that Halloween is all about fantasy and make-believe.
-Inform and if possible, show them that costumes, decorations, and skeletons are all fake and harmless.
+Inform and, if possible, show them that costumes, decorations, and skeletons are all fake and harmless.

 If your child is open to trick-or-treating, consider going during the day instead of at night.
 You do not want to compound Halloween anxiety with potential fears about the dark.
-If possible, scope out a trick or treating route beforehand and choose a location where decorations are more appropriate for our G rated friends.
-Avoid houses with ghastly and grotesque décor, or those where a witch pops up upon detecting motion.
-Exposing your child to a positive Halloween experience will help to counteract negative Halloween related fears.
+If possible, scope out a trick-or-treating route beforehand and choose a location where decorations are less frightening.
+Avoid houses with ghastly and grotesque décor or those where a witch pops up upon detecting motion.
+Exposing your child to a positive Halloween experience will help counteract negative Halloween-related fears.

 It may also be beneficial to throw a child-friendly Halloween party with jovial looking jack-o-lanterns, apple bobbing, and candy corn.
 Show your child that Halloween does not have to be all about blood, guts, and gore.
 Invite their friends and make it a non-threatening atmosphere so that they can enjoy themselves and the holiday with their peers.